 When calling and receiving results the process will include: the two patient identifier verification, date and time and Read Back Verify (RBV)

 The technologist will document in Epic, the time, date and the RN, physician, or caregiver who was called with the critical result.
-In addition, the technologist will document that the critical results were read back to them by adding a comment “Critical result called to and read back by [ ]” in the critical value comment in Epic.
+In addition, the technologist will document that the critical results were read back to them by adding a comment via the Comm Log.

 For outpatients, any critical result will be called to the ordering physician, the physician on call for the practice, or the nurse working with the individual physician for the practice.
 If the ordering physician is not reachable by phone, the pathologist-on-call will be notified.
 If the pathologist is not reachable by phone the emergency room physician will be consulted.